The Planted Pantry » Breakfast » Maple Cinnamon Overnight Oats

 Find your Container

-Start finding the perfect container for your oats.
-You’ll want one with an air-tight lid that is ideally microwave-safe (the lid doesn’t need to be microwave-safe, just the container).
+Start by finding the perfect container for your oats.
+You’ll want one with an airtight lid that is ideally microwave-safe (the lid doesn’t need to be microwave-safe, just the container).
 I like this one because I can eat the oats right out of it and don’t need to transfer them to a bowl when they’re done.
+You can also use a classic mason jar.

 Combine the Dry Ingredients